Home > Productivity & Parental Control Software Reviews > 4 Best Website Blockers for Schools to Keep Students Safe Online

 open main window

-4. To block websites by categories, go to the Web Block tab.
-(On Windows computer, you need to follow the prompts to download and add extensions for browsers.)
+5. Go to the Web Block tab.
+(On Windows computer, you need to follow the prompts to add extensions for browsers.)

 You can also manually block access to a website by typing the URL in the top box.
 Click Add.